Lazar-T/Upwork-job-checker/README.md

 ```
 crontab -e
 ```
-And put comment sign(#) in front of previously mentioned commands.
+And put comment sign(#) in front of previously mentioned commands, or remove them completly.

 ### Requirements